PGS Logo

 • University of Derby

-• University of Sunderland
+• University of Sunderland (On-Campus)

 Note: The top up programme can be studied online or on campus.
 Feel free to contact PGS Global admissions team to discuss the best available Bachelor Final year University progression routes at PGS, in the UK or across the globe in addition to the admission requirements.